Register of Validated Short Dietary Assessment Instruments

 It's not necessary to enter a choice in every category.
 If you're not interested in a certain category, keep its default setting.

 The Dietary factors, Questionnaire format, Reference tools, and Race/ethnicity of study population fields are multiple-choice.
 Instruments will be included in your results if they match at least one of the options you select.
-The "Other" option matches any instruments that wouldn't match one of the preceding options.

 Note: In the case of Dietary factors and Reference tools, a single instrument might match more than one option.
 Furthermore, an instrument may list more than one reference tool, in which case each tool will be matched separately against the selected options.